autorope/donkeypart_ps3_controller/README.md

+The code for this part was copied from [Tawn Kramer's](https://github.com/tawnkramer/donkey) fork of donkeycar.

 # PS3 Joystick Controller

 The default web controller may be replaced with a one line change to use a physical joystick part for input.
 This uses